RobertCSternberg/ARPNetworkMonitor/README.md

 This is a fork of [Robert C Sternberg's work](https://github.com/RobertCSternberg/ARPMonitorViaHTTP), all praise goes to him!

 Changes done in this fork:
+- Possibility to scan more than one network at once
-- Parametrisation via docker parameters
+- Parametrisation of target netwqorks, interfaces, and scan frequency via docker parameters
 - No need for NET_ADMIN capability by moving to port 8080
-- Possibility to scan more than one network at once
+- Option to output in JSON format

 Please note that while adding these features no particular importance was given to validating the input parameters.
-This container is meant to be run on a trusted and secured host.
+This container is meant to be run on a trusted and secured host with sanitized inputs.

 # ARP Monitor Via HTTP
 This application is a network monitoring tool that allows you to view the ARP (Address Resolution Protocol) scanning results of a local network over HTTP on port 8080.
 This is especially useful for monitoring the uptime of devices that do not support traditional pinging methods over ICMP (Internet Control Message Protocol) or TCP (Transmission Control Protocol).